Diffusion semigroup on manifolds with time-dependent metrics: Introduction

 \section{Introduction}

-In this paper, we want to clarify the connection between the behavior of the distribution of diffusion processes, and the geometry of their underlying manifold carrying a complete geometric flow, more precisely, a $d$-dimensional differential manifold $M$ equipped with a family of complete Riemannian metrics $(g_t)_{t\in [0,T_c)}$ for some $T_c\in (0,\infty]$, which is $C^1$ in $t$.
-Let $\nabla^t$, $\Delta_t$ be the Levi-Civita connection and the Laplace-Beltrami operator associated with the metric $g_t$ respectively.
+In this article, we want to clarify the connection between the behavior of distributions of diffusion processes, and the geometry of their underlying manifold carrying a geometric flow of complete Riemannian metrics, more precisely, a $d$-dimensional differential manifold $M$ equipped with a family of complete Riemannian metrics $(g_t)_{t\in [0,T_c)}$ for some $T_c\in (0,\infty]$, which is $C^1$ in $t$.
+Let $\nabla^t$ and $\Delta_t$ be the Levi-Civita connection and the Laplace-Beltrami operator associated with the metric $g_t$, respectively.
 For simplicity, we take the notation: for $X, Y\in TM$,